Jajo Mazara: Demography

-As of 2011, Jajo Mazara has a total number of 10 houses and population of 13 of which 12 include are males and only 1 female according to the report published by Census India in 2011.
+As of 2011, Jajo Mazara has a total number of 10 houses and a population of 13, of which 12 are males and only 1 female according to the report published by Census India in 2011.
 Literacy rate of Jajo Mazara is 30.77%, lower than state average of 75.84%.
 Child Sex Ratio of the village as per census is 0.

 Transport

 Rail

 Bhattian train station is the nearest train station however, Goraya Junction Railway Station is 11 km away from the village.

 Air

 The nearest domestic airport is located 57 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 125 km away in Amritsar.